-Our principal liquidity requirements are to finance current operations, service our debt and to fund cash dividends to our investors.
+Our principal liquidity requirements are to finance current operations, service our debt and to fund future cash dividends to our investors.
 We will also use capital in the future to finance expansion capital expenditures and acquisitions.
-Historically, our Predecessor's operations were financed as part of SunEdison's integrated operations and largely relied on internally generated cash flow as well as corporate and/or project-level borrowings to satisfy capital expenditure requirements.
-Our operations continue to be financed by internally generated cash flows as well as corporate and/or project-level borrowings to satisfy capital expenditure requirements.
+Our operations are financed by internally generated cash flows as well as corporate and/or project-level borrowings to satisfy operating and capital expenditure requirements.
 As a normal part of our business, depending on market conditions, we will from time to time consider opportunities to repay, redeem, repurchase or refinance our indebtedness.
 Changes in our operating plans, lower than anticipated electricity sales, increased expenses, inability to distribute funds from our projects as a result of defaults under project-level financing arrangements, actions of SunEdison and other third parties, acquisitions, the consequences of the SunEdison Bankruptcy or other events may cause us to seek additional debt or equity financing in future periods.
 There can be no guarantee that financing will be available on acceptable terms or at all.
 Debt financing, if available, could impose additional cash payment obligations and additional covenants and operating restrictions that may negatively impact our business, operations and financial condition.
-Equity financing, if any, could result in the dilution of our existing stockholders and make it more difficult for us to maintain our dividend policy.
+Equity financing, if any, could result in the dilution of our existing stockholders and make it more difficult for us to pay or increase dividends.

-Total corporate liquidity, or liquidity available for corporate use, as of December 31, 2015 and 2014 was $548.0 million and $671.6 million, respectively.
-Corporate liquidity excludes $81.1 million and $12.0 million, respectively, of unrestricted cash held at our project subsidiaries, which was available for project expenses but not available for corporate use.
+Total corporate liquidity, or liquidity available for corporate use, as of December 31, 2016 and 2015 was $511.9 million and $548.0 million, respectively.
+Corporate liquidity excludes $57.6 million and $81.1 million, respectively, of unrestricted cash held at our project subsidiaries, which was available for project expenses but not available for corporate use.

 As of December 31,